Workers at the core

 |Target population||Compensation systems|

-In addition, all Group companies have a “Performance-Related Pay” structure, established by the collective agreement, based on the performance of corporate profitability and productivity parameters, measured in relation to annual targets agreed by the company and union representatives.
+All the companies in the group provide a “Participation Bonus”, instituted by the National Collective Labour Agreement, based on the performance of profitability and Productivity parameters, measured in relation to the targets agreed upon every year between the company and the trade-union representatives.

 For the purposes of engaging in trade union activities Snam offers its personnel:

 In 2021, respect to industrial relations, nam held 162 virtual meetings with local and national trade unions in compliance with government regulations and specific company policies aimed at limiting contagion from Covid-19.